zhopto3/msap-docs/docs.md

 However, morpho-syntactic features also differ from morphological features in a couple important characteristics:
+* The features are only defined for content nodes (see below).
+  * Function words should not have morpho-syntactic features.
+All the information they convey should be expressed as features on the relevant content node.
+  * Note: since the file format is a modified version of UD's CoNLL-U, function words may appear in the final output, their MS-feats column should be `_`.
+This is  in contrast with content words that happen to have no MS-feats that should contain an orphan pipe `|`.
 * The features are defined not only by morphemes but by any _grammatical_ function marker, be it a morpheme or a word.
 So the content node _go_ in _will go_ should bear the feature `Tense=Fut`.
   * All applicable features should be marked on the respective content nodes, even if expressed by non-concatenative means.
 E.g., the node _go_ in _did you go?_ should be marked with `Mood=Int` even though it is expressed mostly by word order.
-* Function words should not have morpho-syntactic features.
-All the information they convey should be expressed as features on the relevant content node.
-  * Note: since the file format is a modified version of UD's CoNLL-U, function words may appear in the final output.
-In this case, the MS-feats column of these words should contain `_`, in contrast with content words that happen to have no MS-feats that should contain an orphan pipe `|`.
 * Features should be applied only to their relevant node.
 In other words, no agreement features are needed, and in a phrase like _he goes_ only _he_ should bear `Person=3|Number=Sing`, and _goes_ should have only `Tense=Pres` (and other features if